 Home to a wide array of terrains, the Northern Lights, and all four seasons, Norway has a lot to offer.
 It is also known for being one of the most expensive destinations in the world.

 There is no hiding that Norway is one of the most expensive countries in the world.
-There are many reasons for this, but the single most important is the fact that labour costs are high.
-Because most products and services entail the application of human labour, the cost of these products and services is increased.
+There are many reasons for this, but the single most important is the fact that labor costs are high.
+Because most products and services entail the application of human labor, the cost of these products and services is increased.

 For Norwegians, the high prices are usually offset by the high wages.
 But for foreigners, visiting Norway can be an expensive endeavor.
 That being said, some things are insanely expensive in Norway, while some are surprisingly cheap.
 Continue reading to learn more about how expensive Norway really is, the answer will surprise you.

 Prices of goods and services are the product of the costs associated with producing/providing them.
 The single most important cost that makes Norway an expensive country is the cost of labor.
 This is especially true for typically, low-paying jobs such as cleaners, hotel receptionists, grocery store clerks, etc.

 To illustrate this, let’s consider a lemonade stand in Norway vs one in Spain.
 To serve lemonade, the owner will have to buy a lemon press, lemons, sugar, and serving cups.
 He/she will also have to hire an employee to work in the stand.

 It is likely that the owner in Norway has to pay a bit more for the machinery, raw materials, and serving cups.
 For example, both lemons and sugar have to be imported to Norway.
 However, the most important differentiator appears when each owner has to pay an employee the minimum wage to work in the stand.
 This would be around 1050 EUR per month in Spain vs 2450 EUR in Norway.